adi1998/SDS_hackathon_2017_server/README.md

-# SDS_hackathon_2017_server
+# SDS Hackathon 2017
 SMS classifier developed during SDS Hackathon 2017.
-The server written using the Flask microframework.
+The api server is written using the Flask microframework.
 The server uses a pretrained model for classifying SMS's as important or not.